Python3. Filling the Tank

 Where we at now

-To make the round_globe program much more exciting I introduce
+To make the round_globe program much more exciting I introduce another class that retrieves the Earth position of provided at initialization attributes latitude and longitude.
+The concept stays the same.

 class definition